Platinum Jubilee of Elizabeth II: 4 June

 On 4 June, the Princess Royal attended the Derby at Epsom Downs.
 The Queen watched the Derby on television.

 The Royal Forth Yacht Club organised a Parade of Sail with about 20 boats sailing between Newhaven and Granton Harbour in Edinburgh.
-At Kelso, in the Scottish Borders, the celebrations involved a parade and re-enactment of the coronation.
+At Kelso, Scottish Borders, the celebrations involved a parade and re-enactment of the coronation.

 The Earl and Countess of Wessex and Forfar visited Northern Ireland.
 At Royal Avenue in Belfast, they attended a 1950s-themed celebration.
 The couple met groups of performers, and learnt about the city's diverse communities, which were explored through fashion, photography, music and dance.
-The Earl also met older members of the local community, brought together by Age Friendly Belfast, while the Countess joined in with craft activities, making crowns and toy corgis with school children.
+The Earl also met older members of the local community, brought together by Age-friendly Belfast, while the Countess joined in with craft activities, making crowns and toy corgis with school children.
 In Bangor, the Countess danced in the new Platinum Ballroom while the Earl pulled a pint in a 1950s-themed bar.

 In the evening, a concert, 'Platinum Party at the Palace', took place at Buckingham Palace.
-The BBC produced and broadcast it, and distributed it via the European Broadcasting Union; like the Diamond Jubilee Concert.
+The BBC produced and broadcast it, and distributed it via the European Broadcasting Union's Eurovision network, like the Diamond Jubilee Concert.
 The public were invited to apply to attend the event.
 The event opened with a short two-minute film, produced by Buckingham Palace, BBC Studios, and Heyday Films/StudioCanal UK.
 The short film featured the Queen having tea with Paddington Bear, based on the 2014 film, and voiced by Ben Whishaw.
 It is one of the few times that the Queen has appeared in an acting role.

 Cardiff Castle hosted a concert featuring Welsh performers including Aled Jones, Bonnie Tyler, the Pendyrus Male Voice Choir, and "drumming weatherman" Owain Wyn Evans.
 The concert concluded with a specially produced "Singing in the Reign" programme celebrating Welsh hits from the past 70 years.
 The Duke and Duchess of Cambridge, along with Prince George and Princess Charlotte of Cambridge, attended concert rehearsals earlier in the day.

 A vegan festival took place at Bath Pavilion.